 Olympian Homes and Like Architects submitted a planning application (LA04/2016/1252/F) in June 2016 proposing to develop 774no. purpose built managed student accommodation rooms within an 11-storey building.
 The application was approved in January 2017.

 Olympian completed the acquisition of the land from Artemis Developments Ltd in May 2017.
-Gilbert Ash have been appointed to deliver the development by September 2020.
+Gilbert Ash have been appointed to deliver the development.

 Ruskin Properties Limited submitted a planning application (Z/2004/0714/F) in 2004 proposing to develop 48no. apartments in four storey buildings and 18no. three storey terraced houses.
 The application was approved in January 2006.
 The scheme, referred to as ‘Little Italy’, was reportedly to be developed for a social housing association to acquire.